landnthrn/File-Launch-Sequencer/README.md

 # File Launch Sequencer

-**A Windows batch script and command prompt UI that let's you create, save, run customized auto open sequences**
+**A Windows batch script and Command Prompt UI that let's you create, save, run customized auto open sequences**

 ## Main Purposes:
 Open a sequence of applications/any file types in a custom sequence or order